 Health and Social Care helps you to develop the skills and knowledge required to work in Health and Social Care careers.
 Completing the coursework units will help you to develop skills in research, writing, organisation and referencing.
-You will also be assessed on some practical skills including your communication.
+You will also be assessed on practical skills such as communication and collaboration which are needed to succeed within a variety of future careers.
+In addition, other skills you will develop include creating and presenting information, recommending care and support for individuals and problem-solving health and social care issues for future service users.